danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Built merchant-facing reporting features using ASP.NET Core MVC and Entity Framework Core, enabling transaction, deposit, and chargeback visualization over custom timeframes with export functionality.
-Leveraged Azure Cosmos DB for fast read performance on reporting queries, with data kept in sync between Cosmos DB and SQL Server, background job scheduling via Hangfire, and containerized deployments with Docker, with source code version controlled via GitHub.
-Used NUnit to write and execute unit tests and integration tests covering APIs, services and SQL operations.
+- Built merchant-facing reporting features using ASP.NET Core MVC and Entity Framework Core, enabling transaction, deposit, and chargeback visualization over custom timeframes with export functionality, with source code version controlled via GitHub.

+- Used Azure Cosmos DB for fast read performance on reporting queries, keeping data in sync with SQL Server via background jobs scheduled through Hangfire, with containerized deployments managed via Docker.

+- Wrote unit and integration tests using NUnit, covering APIs, services, and SQL operations across the reporting and onboarding surface area.

 - Engineered an automated data pipeline using .NET and Hangfire to fetch, normalize, and import third-party merchant data via SFTP into internal SQL Server stores, ensuring consistent and scheduled data synchronization across the platform.

-- Implemented SSO from scratch to enable third-party vendor login into the company's internal web portal using .NET
+- Implemented SAML-based SSO to enable third-party vendor login into the company's internal web portal using .NET.

-- Built proxy services integrated with external APIs to support merchant onboarding actions including business data lookup, address verification, and risk evaluation, using ASP.NET Core MVC and SQL Server.
+- Built proxy services using ASP.NET Core MVC and SQL Server to integrate with external data provider APIs, enabling business data lookup, address verification, and risk evaluation within a single onboarding flow — eliminating the need for agents to switch between multiple systems and reducing friction during customer onboarding.

-- Developed payment facilitator onboarding services using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server, enabling facilitators to create new merchants, acquire POS products across multiple business locations, and integrate with external banks to support transactional operations via Docker-containerized deployments.

-- Built merchant onboarding services to streamline integration with third-party banking platforms including FirstData and Elavon, leveraging ASP.NET Core MVC, Entity Framework Core, and Cosmos DB to manage data flows, with Hangfire orchestrating background tasks such as updating dashboard data, syncing Cosmos DB and SQL Server, and handling any additional asynchronous operations throughout the onboarding process.
+- Developed end-to-end merchant and payment facilitator onboarding services using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server — enabling facilitators to create merchants, acquire POS products across multiple locations, and integrate with third-party banking platforms including FirstData and Elavon, with Hangfire orchestrating background tasks such as data syncing and async operations throughout the onboarding process.

 <div>